saurav193/capstone_BIBA/doc/internal_report.md

 outliers could be pursued.
 Alternatively, the strategy of fitting multiple hyperplanes to the data could be considered further.
-However, we believe that the most effective strategy for improving model fit is to reevaluate how the target value is calculated using cell phone location data.
+However, we believe that the most effective strategy for improving model fit is to reevaluate how the target value is calculated using mobile location data.
 Perhaps the polygon that is drawn around some playgrounds are ill-shaped, giving the impression that more playground visits took place than there actually were.

 #### Missing values in the target